Updated: October 31, 2024 8 mins read Published: January 06, 2022

 A decision intelligence framework leverages AI/ML superpowers to help you make real business decisions.

-AI helps you collect the information you need to make the right decision without settling for a suboptimal choice due to lack of time, facts, or the ability to quickly access data.
+AI helps you collect the information you need to enable intelligent financial decision-making.
+It keeps you from settling for a suboptimal choice due to lack of time, facts, or the ability to quickly access data.
 We can’t know everything, but AI has a much larger capacity than humans to rummage through every bit of data at its disposal.

-Here’s a simple analogy from finance to illustrate how artificial intelligence and decision-making works:
+Here’s a simple analogy from finance to illustrate how artificial intelligence and financial decision-making works:

 • AI research can help you build a mobile banking app.